-If the Company terminates Mr. Raiford's employment (other than for Cause (as defined in his amended and restated employment agreement, as amended) or as a result of his death or disability), or upon a resignation by Mr. Raiford for Good Reason (as defined in his amended and restated employment agreement, as amended), he will be entitled to the following compensation and benefits: 100% of his base salary, a pro-rata amount of his target annual bonus, 100% of his target annual bonus, and continued health plan premium payments for up to 12 months.
-If Mr. Raiford's termination occurs within 12 months of a Change in Control (as defined in his amended and restated employment agreement, as amended), he will be entitled to the following compensation and benefits: 200% of his base salary, a pro-rata amount of his target annual bonus, 200% of his target annual bonus, continued health plan premium payments for up to 12 months, an accelerated vesting of all of his outstanding equity.
+If the Company terminates Mr. Raiford's employment (other than for Cause (as defined in his amended and restated employment agreement, as amended) or as a result of his death or disability), or upon a resignation by Mr. Raiford for Good Reason (as defined in his amended and restated employment agreement, as amended), he will be entitled to the following compensation and benefits: a one-time lump sum payment of 100% of his base salary and a pro-rata amount of his target annual bonus, 100% of his target annual bonus, payable in 12 monthly installments, and continued health plan premium payments for up to 12 months.
+If Mr. Raiford's termination occurs within 12 months of a Change in Control (as defined in his amended and restated employment agreement, as amended), he will be entitled to the following compensation and benefits: 200% of his base salary, a pro-rata amount of his target annual bonus, 200% of his outstanding equity.
 Upon a Change in Control of the Company, Mr. Raiford would receive an accelerated vesting of 50% of his outstanding equity.
 All compensation payments to which Mr. Raiford will be entitled will be made in 12-monthly installments, except for the pro-rata amount of his target annual bonus, which will be paid in a lump sum.

-Upon a "material transaction" (as defined in his retention bonus agreement), Mr. Raiford will be entitled to a change in control bonus equal to \$1,060,000, subject to his continued employment through such material transaction or his termination without Cause.
+Upon a "material transaction" (as defined in his retention bonus agreement, which generally relates to a change in control of the Company), Mr. Raiford will be entitled to a change in control bonus equal to \$1,060,000, subject to his continued employment through such material transaction.